torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ## Functions

-These are N1QL functions.
+### Collection Constructors

+The function `ARRAY()` creates an array of its arguments after evaluating each one.

+The function `OBJECT()` creates an object/dictionary.
+Its arguments are alternating keys (strings) and values.

+Both functions ignore any value argument that evaluates to `MISSING` (similar to JavaScript's `undefined`, e.g. the value of a nonexistent document property.)

+**STATUS:** (10/2018) These functions will appear in the next major release after 2.1.

+### N1QL Functions

 For detailed information about parameters and results, please consult the [N1QL documentation][23].

 **NOTE:** There are some differences from SQL, or at least from SQLite; for example, SQLite has non-aggregate versions of `min` and `max`, but in N1QL (and LiteCore) these are called `least` and `greatest`.